Madagascar Travel Guide — Explore the Eighth Continent

 Severed from the African mainland millions of years ago, this 'Eighth Continent' boasts a staggering 90% endemism rate—meaning nearly everything that creeps, crawls, or grows here exists nowhere else on Earth.
 While the infrastructure is notoriously rugged and distances are vast, those willing to brave the bumpy RN7 are rewarded with pristine rainforests, alien-looking spiny deserts, and sapphire coastal waters.

-Is Madagascar your perfect match?
+Is Madagascar really your perfect match?

 Nowhere else can you watch dancing sifakas leap through spiny forests or trace the Milky Way over an 800-year-old baobab avenue.
 It is a raw, filterless immersion into nature that demands a sense of adventure, repaying every bump in the road with life-altering biodiversity.